Special Issues of Ecotoxicology Focus on the Impact of Mercury in Songbirds, and in New York State

 Find more scientific literature produced by BRI researchers in our Multimedia Library.

-New Local, Regional, and Global Biomonitoring: Understanding Mercury Exposure through Monitoring At-risk Species.
+Local, Regional, and Global Biomonitoring: Understanding Mercury Exposure through Monitoring At-risk Species.
 Fish and wildlife provide important information on the environmental impacts of mercury pollution and potential risks related to human health.
 Biomonitoring is the process of assessing the health of organisms and ecosystems and tracking changes in mercury risk and exposure over time.
 This publication describes the who, what, how, why, and where of biomonitoring efforts as outlined in Article 19 of the Minamata Convention on Mercury, which lists those organisms that should be monitored including fish, sea turtles, birds, and marine mammals.
-2017
+2018

-New Phasing Out/Phasing Down Mercury-added Products: What to Know about Consumer and Commercial Products Outlined in the Minamata Convention.
+Phasing Out/Phasing Down Mercury-added Products: What to Know about Consumer and Commercial Products Outlined in the Minamata Convention.
 The Minamata Convention aims to reduce mercury use in products through a combination of measures.
 This booklet focuses on mercury-added products, as outlined in Article 4, which prohibits the manufacture, import, or export of specific mercury-added products by 2020.
 The Convention also requires a phase down of the use of mercury in dental amalgam.
 In addition, we discuss Article 11, which addresses mercury wastes.
-2017
+2018

 IPEN and BRI have collaborated to conduct a global mercury study in response to strong public and governmental interest in the negotiation and signing of a mercury treaty—the first global treaty on the environment in well over a decade by the United Nations Environment Programme (UNEP).